vgroenhuis/LynXP/README.md

 Solidworks source files and STEP exports are available in [CAD/LynXP One Sept 2026](<CAD/LynXP One Sept 2026>):
 - [Solidworks](<CAD/LynXP One Sept 2026/Solidworks>): native parts (`.SLDPRT`) and assemblies (`.SLDASM`), including [CompleteAssembly.SLDASM](<CAD/LynXP One Sept 2026/Solidworks/CompleteAssembly.SLDASM>)
 - [STEP](<CAD/LynXP One Sept 2026/STEP>): neutral format for slicing and viewable in any CAD tool, including the [full robot assembly](<CAD/LynXP One Sept 2026/STEP/Full robot assembled/CompleteAssembly.STEP>)

+The powerbank holder walls can be regenerated for different powerbank dimensions using [CAD_Generators](https://github.com/vgroenhuis/CAD_Generators).

 ## Assembly